 - Pectin: A soluble fibre that supports butyrate-producing bacteria, helping maintain gut barrier integrity and reduce inflammatory signalling.

-Probiotics and Postbiotics
+How Probiotics and Postbiotics Support the Gut-Joint Axis

 Probiotics introduce beneficial bacteria directly, whilst postbiotics provide the beneficial metabolites without requiring live organism colonisation: